Woody2143/woody2143.github.io/_posts/2016-01-06-New_Year_New_Post.markdown

   - [https://github.com/braydie/HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer)
   - Basically saving this to read over later.
   - The comments on reddit were a bit back and forth on the usefulness/validity of this info

+- Community and Career Reads in 2015
+  - Just saw this link courtasy of Jono Bacon on FB
+  - Looks like there is some potential reading material there, just haven't looked through all the way.

 # Videos
 - Suggested this playlist to a friend who is trying to get in to the world of VoIP